Skip to main content

 Updated this week

-A qualifying trading day is a day where the account meets the required daily profit target while remaining within all active trading rules.
+A qualifying trading day is a day where the account meets the required daily profit target while staying inside all active trading rules.

 To count as a qualifying trading day:

-If the daily profit target is not met or if its a losing day, it will not count as a qualifying trading day.
-However, any profit earned on the account will remain in the account balance and may contribute toward future Benchmark progress.
+If the daily profit target is not met, the day does not count as a qualifying trading day.
+Any profit earned on that day will remain in the account balance and may contribute toward future Benchmark progress.

 Daily Target